wagov/wasoc-honeytraps/README.md

 ## Step by step guide

 ### Step 1.
 To start the integration of the Honey Traps platform with your Sentinel SIEM, click on the 'Deploy to Azure' button shown below.
-This will deploy the Data Collection Rule and Custom tables required.
+This will deploy the Data Collection Rule and Custom tables required for the integration.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/)